-Root Canal Therapy in New Jersey
+Root Canal Treatment and Procedures in New Jersey

 Platinum Dental Group offers root canal therapy to our patients struggling with infection in one or more of their teeth.
 This type of general dentistry procedure is necessary when the pulp or nerve tissue of the tooth becomes infected or damaged.
 Without treatment, the tooth may eventually die and need to be removed.